feedm3/spring-boot-gwt/README.md

 like the `index.html` and css files are inside the [`static`](src/main/resources/static) folder.
 Gradle will also put the compiled sources in this folder.

-The communication is made via JSON for which reason we have make 2 implementations of the object we send.
+The communication is made via JSON for which reason we have make 2 implementations of the object we send (POJO in the frontend and POJO with javax annotations in the backend).

-### Dependencies

-Spring Boot uses the classpath to determine which servlet container to use (tomcat comes with the Spring Boot dependencies).
-Since GWT also has Jetty within the classpath we have to put all GWT dependencies as provided.
-This is normally only possible with the `war` task so we had to make our own `provided` task.
-The instructions for this can be found on [Stackoverflow](http://stackoverflow.com/a/20841280/3141881).

-If you add any dependencies for GWT add them to the provided dependencies.